jackiezkl/ctfd-edu/README.md

 ## To use

-1. After clone the CTFd repository, don't change directory.
+1. Clone the official CTFd repository at [here](https://github.com/CTFd/CTFd).
+When finished, don't change directory.
 Clone this repository to the same directory where your CTFd is.
 Run the **run_first.py**
 2. It first creates a ``.ctfd_secret_key file`` which is required by the next step.
 3. It then check the total number of CPU cores, and calculate the total number of workers.
 Then, it changes the setting.
 ````